ory/docs/docs/hydra/login-consent-flow.md

    redirect to looks similar to `http://login-service/login?login_challenge=1234...`.
-3. The Login Provider, once the user has successfully logged in, tells ORY Hydra some information about who the user is (e.g. the user's ID) and also that the login attempt was successful.
+3. The Login Provider, once the user has successfully logged in, tells ORY Hydra some information about who the user is (for example the user's ID) and also that the login attempt was successful.
 This is done using a REST request which includes another redirect URL along the lines of `http://hydra/oauth2/auth?client_id=...&...&login_verifier=4321`.